verdaux/BookNotes/Fact Machine/Tyrants - Stalin.md

 - [ ] January 1924 - Lenin dies , Stalin takes charge of funeral
 - [ ] 1929 - becomes dictator, controls and censors all information
 - [ ] 1931 - famine
+- [ ] Bribes Walter Duranty , new york times reporter in Moscow to sell leftist support and deflect from famine